Potentially Lower Returns

 Leave it with us.
 We’ll sort your expected return payments, tax, distributions and more.

-Is the Kernel KiwiSaver Plan Right for You?
+Kernel KiwiSaver Plan Update

 If you’d like to talk to a human, call us on 0800 557 635 during 9am-5pm weekdays.